XML3/My_Web/README.md

 In progress...

-Personal website build with React.js, Module CSS, and P5.js.
+Personal website built with React.js, Module CSS, and P5.js.
 It fetures application projects as well as creative projects build with p5.js and React.